DeconvolutionLayer

 • When it cannot be inferred from other layers in a larger net, the option "Input"->{d1,d2,d3} can be used to fix the input dimensions of DeconvolutionLayer.

-• Given an input array of dimensions d1×d2×d3, the output array will be of dimensions ××, where the channel dimension =n and the sizes d2 and d3 are transformed according to =s(di-1)+df(k-1)+1-2p,where df is the dilation factor, p is the padding size, k is the kernel size, and s is the stride size for each dimension.
+• Given an input array of dimensions d1×d2×d3, the output array will be of dimensions ××, where the channel dimension =n and the sizes d2 and d3 are transformed according to =s(di-1)+df(k-1)+1-pb-pe,where df is the dilation factor, / are the padding sizes at the beginning/end of the axis, k is the kernel size, and s is the stride size for each dimension.

 • Options[DeconvolutionLayer] gives the list of default options to construct the layer.
 Options[DeconvolutionLayer[]] gives the list of default options to evaluate the layer on some data.